 - Citric acid: lemons, limes and oranges (do not use if you plan on being in the sun afterwards)

 - Glycolic acid: sugar

 - Malic acid: apples, vinegar

 Exfoliation is an important part of your skin care routine whether you have acne prone skin or not.
-I've found that including this in my skin care rotation really helps to keep my skin clear, smooth, and youthful.
-The only caveat is to be sure not to overdo it, especially if you have acne prone or sensitive skin.
+The only caveat is to be sure not to overdo it, especially if you have sensitive skin.
 Also, if you are already using other prescription or chemical products be careful of mixing things without checking with your dermatologist.

 Thank you for reading this post, don't forget to subscribe.

 You might also like these posts...